 - Class-action exposure is real and growing

-If a voice agent makes 1,000 outbound calls without proper consent documentation, and a customer files a class action, the retailer is exposed to up to $1.5M in statutory damages alone.
+Many voice AI platforms claim compliance, but the retailer still bears the legal risk if implementation is wrong.
+If a voice agent makes 1,000 outbound calls without proper consent documentation, and a customer files a class action, the retailer can face meaningful statutory exposure before defense costs, remediation, or settlement pressure.

 Why This Gap Exists